Post Iran deal, Israel looks to improve ties with Turkey

 "The threats that Israel faces are the threats that Turkey faces - in particular the threats of ISIS (Islamic State) and above all the threat of Iran.
 Iran is active in trying to undermine Turkey and hopefully we can find an agreed path to putting our disagreements behind us," Gold said.

 He declined to elaborate on the alleged threat to Turkey from Iran.
-Erdogan, previously Turkey's prime minister and now its president, had long opposed international sanctions aimed at curbing Tehran's disputed nuclear programme.
+Erdogan, previously Turkey's prime minister and now its president, had long opposed international sanctions aimed at curbing Tehran's disputed nuclear program.

 Turkey is struggling with spillover from the civil war in next-door Syria.
 On Monday, a suspected Islamic State suicide bomber killed at least 32 people in a Turkish border town.